witnet/witnet-rust/docs/architecture/managers/peers-manager.md

 Currently, the peers manager is quite a simple wrapper over the `peers` library and it does not need to start a communication with other actors in order to perform its functions.

-However, it is foreseen that in the future, the peers manager will call the `Storage Manager` in order to store a list of known peers.
+However, it is foreseen that in the future, the peers manager will call the `Storage Manager` to store a list of known peers.
+Also, it will call the `Config Manager` or the `Storage Manager` to initialize its list of known peers when starting.

 This list might be used for initialization purposes of a future execution of the Witnet node.

 ## Further information